Skip to main content

 • Excessively narrow ear canals due to the physical traits of some breeds

-Ear mites are commonly thought to contribute to dog ear infection and while this may be true for cats and sometimes pup’s ears, it is unusual for adult dogs.
+Ear mites are commonly thought to contribute to dog ear infections—and while this may be true for cats and sometimes pup’s ears, it is unusual for adult dogs.
 “As a practicing veterinarian of 17 years, I have never seen ear mites in a dog,” says Dr. Whittenburg, who says she sees five to six dogs with ear infections each week.

 Diagnosis and when to see a vet

 “If you notice anything unusual about your dog’s ears, it’s best to get your veterinarian to check them over,” says Jamie Richardson, BVetMed, the head of veterinary medicine at Small Door Veterinary.
 If your dog is showing signs of painful ear irritation, the problem is not likely to go away on its own.
-Additionally symptoms of an ear infection mirror other ear issues, such as polyps or tumors, allergies, hematoma, or even neurological disease.
+Additionally, symptoms of an ear infection mirror other ear issues, such as polyps or tumors, allergies, hematoma, or even neurological disease.

 How to treat ear infection in dogs